 Life jackets and wearable personal flotation devices (PFD)

 A life jacket or PFD in appropriate sizes must be available for each person on board.
 If you’re towing a skier or a tube behind the boat, they will need a PFD as well.
 In most provinces, kids 12 – 16 and under, are required to wear a PFD on a moving vessel.
 Likewise, anyone riding a personal watercraft (PWC) must have a PFD on board at all times.

 In case of an emergency of any kind, the first thing to do is ensure that all passengers onboard put their life jackets on immediately.
 (A safer option is to recommend that all those onboard are wearing them before departure.)
 Don’t forget any furry friends on board and ensure they wear a lifejacket too!

 In addition to the life jackets and PFDs worn, you’ll need at least one floating device (Type IV) on board, that you can throw to an individual in trouble in the water.
 This can be a cushion, a ring buoy or other device.
 Although only one device is required, it’s better to have several.
 Some of these items may come with a line attached so you can pull a person closer to the boat to get them out of the water.

 There are different kinds and ratings for fire extinguishers, so to keep it simple, remember that:

-Teach your family and guests how to operate an extinguisher: pull the pin, squeeze the handle and aim at the base of the flames.
+Teach your regular passengers how to operate an extinguisher: pull the pin, squeeze the handle and aim at the base of the flames.

 Legal requirements for boat operation

-It is illegal to drive a boat without a proper boating license and boating without the proper information on board may result in a fine.
-To ensure you always have your license, consider keeping it in your boat, so you’re never without it while having fun on the water.
+It’s illegal to drive a boat without a proper boating license.
+In addition, boating without the proper information on board may result in a fine.
+To ensure you always have your license, consider keeping it on your boat.

 What to do if you’re in a boating accident